Telenotarzt moves to AWS Cloud to embrace life-saving potential

 The process, approach, and tools for migrating workloads to cloud has been provided by umlaut in consulting and development.
 Migration has been done in a lift and shift approach.

 The lift and shift method use the same architecture constructs even after the migration to the cloud takes place.
 In effect there Is no significant changes required in terms of the business processes associated with the application as well as monitoring and management interfaces.
 By using a step-by-step plan to move the application data in to right Amazon Service the database has seamlessly been migrated to Amazon Relational Database Service (Amazon RDS).
-Following with every single service provided by Telenotarzt e.g. Call-Functionality.
+After the RDS migration, the other individual services used by the Telenotarzt followed e.g. Call-Functionality.

 From advice that is doable as a starting point to real-end-to-end cloud delivery

-With the preRESC project umlaut is hoping to add something on top.
-Doing so by analyzing mobility data by combining our knowledge from the fields of digitization, telecommunication and connectivity.
-Based in the AWS cloud which brings unprecedented levels of scalability, flexibility, and agility, we at umlaut are hopeful to predict how to get faster access in an emergency situation with an ambulance vehicle to save even more lives.
+With the preRESC project umlaut even adds something more: Doing so by combined analysis of mobility, health and structural data by combining our knowledge from the fields of digitization, telecommunication and connectivity.
+Based in the AWS cloud which brings unprecedented levels of scalability, flexibility, and agility, umlaut is able to predict where the next emergency response is likely to occur.
+All this in order to ultimately save more lives.

 - Buzz Topics